A short film about Asylum Welcome's Food Bank

 Why do we run this service?

 Asylum Welcome believes that it is morally wrong for asylum seekers and refugees in the UK to go hungry.
 We regularly see people who can benefit from extra fresh and packaged food that they can cook themselves.
-A free, hot, freshly cooked meal provides comfort and is a great demonstration of the spirit of welcome.
+Free, hot, freshly food provides comfort and is a great demonstration of the spirit of welcome.

 Who is this for?